SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 As long as the Telemetry Viewer is open, car telemetry data will be collected lap by lap in the background while you are driving.
 You can use the browser to load the telemetry for a given lap and you can choose a reference lap for comparison.

 Good to know: The telemetry data is stored lap by lap in the *Simulator Controller\Temp\Setup Workbench\Telemetry* folder which is located in your user *Documents* folder.
+When you import laps from the session database, they will be stored in *Simulator Controller\Temp\Setup Workbench\Telemetry\Imported*.

 When looking for areas of improvement take a close look to your application of throttle and brakes and the activation of TC and ABS.
 Trailing off the brakes and the transition back to full throttle is the most important skill to master for fast lap times.
 This does not mean, that sometimes coasting around a corner is not necessary.
 Use the Telemetry Viewer to compare your laps with the fastest lap of a given session and learn what exactly made you faster there.